EntilZha/PyFunctional/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ScalaFunctional Documentation
+PyFunctional Documentation
 =============================

-`ScalaFunctional` is a library for creating data pipelines and analysis in an easy and accessible way.
+`PyFunctional` is a library for creating data pipelines and analysis in an easy and accessible way.
 It is primarily inspired by the APIs from
 `Apache Spark RDDs <http://spark.apache.org/docs/latest/programming-guide.html#transformations>`_, `Scala Collections <http://www.scala-lang.org/api/current/index.html#scala.collection.AbstractSeq>`_,